mdbridge/click-by-voice/README.md

   because of event listeners
   * hopefully, `:++` should find most of these.
 * Some invisible elements are still hinted
+* Some elements come into existence only after a mouse hovers over another element; although hinted once they appear, the hover action may be necessary to make them appear.

 ### Hint activation